ElreyB/dance-network/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Future functionality
-* Add functionality to show reviews on companies
+* Add photos for companies
-* Deploy your application.
-Include a link to the live site in your project's README.
+* Setup a login and logout component
-* AngularFire/Firebase user authentication
+* Only allow adim to user admin pages
-* Filter companies by type

 ## Technologies Used